Crack Abuse Symptoms and Side Effects

 - Stealing money

-While many of a crack addict’s financial problems spur from purchasing the drug, they may also experience financial hardship due to associated legal troubles.
-Hiring a lawyer or paying bail can very expensive, especially when repeated.
-Some signs of legal trouble due to crack addiction are:
+While many financial problems stem from purchasing the drug, people with crack addiction may also experience financial hardship due to associated legal troubles.
+Hiring a lawyer or paying bail can be very expensive, especially when it becomes a repeated pattern.

 - Losing child custody privileges